Enhance the Value and Beauty of Your Property with Proper Tree Planting.

 Meticulously Establish the Planting Site

 Planting a tree goes beyond merely digging a hole and inserting the tree.
 It necessitates meticulous preparation of the site to ensure the tree thrives.
 Choose a suitable spot based on recommended growth conditions, then dig a hole three times the size of the tree’s roots.
 Be cautious not to go overboard with the size or depth of the hole.
 It should only be deep enough to securely hold the tree in place at ground level.
 As you dig, angle the sides of the hole to facilitate proper root growth.
-Keep reading for more indispensable information.

 Refill The Hole